noeppi-noeppi/BSX/README.md

   * Instance properties must be declared explicitly in order to be accessible with `€this->name`.
   * `HALT_AND_CATCH_FIRE` is not a keyword but rather a global method.
 That means it must be written with a semicolon.
   * `#!` starts a comment, but only at the beginning of the first line.
 This is to allow shebangs in bs files.
+  * It is impossible to jump into an `unless` block, even into the first statement.
+Instead, there is a no-op command named `pass` that can be labeled and put in front of the `unless` block.

 ### How it works